Topzle Topzle

 ~1 year

 Characteristics → The panic of 1785, which lasted until 1788, ended the business boom that followed the American Revolution.
-The causes of the crisis lay in the overexpansion and debts incurred after the victory at Yorktown, a postwar deflation, competition in the manufacturing sector from Britain, and lack of adequate credit and a sound currency.
-The downturn was exacerbated by the absence of any significant interstate trade.
-Other factors were the British refusal to conclude a commercial treaty, and actual and pending defaults among debtor groups.
-The panic among business and propertied groups led to the demand for a stronger federal government.
+The causes of the crisis lay in the overexpansion and debts incurred after American independence, a postwar deflation, American manufacturers facing competition from their British counterparts, and lack of adequate credit and a sound currency.

 After only a mild recovery following the lengthy 1815–1821 depression, commodity prices hit a peak in March 1822 and began to fall.
 Many businesses failed, unemployment rose and an increase in imports worsened the trade balance.